 An uncomplicated UTI is not dangerous if treated promptly.
 If untreated, bacteria may also infect the kidney, producing a more serious illness (pyelonephritis).
-Chills, fever with back pain, nausea or vomiting may indicate kidney involvement.
-Contact the Health Center or go to an emergency room if these symptoms develop.
+Chills, fever with back pain, nausea and vomiting may indicate kidney involvement.
+Contact Hall Health Center or go to an emergency room if these symptoms develop.

-If your symptoms have not completely resolved after finishing all your medication, it is important that you contact the Health Center.
+If your symptoms have not completely resolved after finishing all your medication, it is important that you contact Hall Health Center or the medical provider that treated you.
 You may need a different medication.